-The Journal of Language and Literature is published four times per year in February, May, August and November.
-Journal publishes original papers in language and literature in general, but giving a preference to those in the areas of language and literature represented by the editorial board.
-All submitted papers are considered subject to the undersanding that they have not been published and are not being considered for publication elsewhere.
+About the Journal The Journal of Language and Literature is published four times per year in February, May, August and November.
+Journal publishes original papers in language and literature in general, but giving a preference to November.
+Journal publishes original papers in language and interaction in golficial, but giving a preference to those in the areas of language and literature represented by the editorial board.
+All submitted papers are those in the areas of language and interactive represented by the control of the subject to the undersanding that they have not been published and are not being considered for considered subject to the undersanding that they have not been published and are not being considered for considered subject to the undersanding that they have not been publication elsewhere.
+To be publishable, papers must treat new research, be well written, and be of interest to a publication elsewhere.
 To be publishable, papers must treat new research, be well written, and be of interest to a significant segment of the science community.
 Papers may be written in English, French, Spanish or Russian.
 All articles are subjected to a double blind peer-review process.
-Manuscripts (and minireviews) are invited from academicians, researchers and practitioners.
+Manuscripts (and minireviews) are invited from

 Ünvan: Bakı şəh., İ. Qutqaşınlı küç., 97/2.

 E-mail: subijar@gmail.com Tel.: +994 12 5100280